engrit-illinois/LenovoWmiBiosInterfaceWrapper/README.md

 The number of seconds to wait for a response from CIM comands before timing out.
 Default is `10`.

-#### -CimSession [CimSession]
-Optional CimSession object.
-The CimSession to use when performing various CIM commands.
-Intended for internal use between the module's functions.

 ## Set-LenovoBiosSetting
 Sets a given set of BIOS settings on a given computer.
 As far as I can tell, the Lenovo WMI BIOS interface does not throw errors when a set operation fails for any reason, so this function performs a check afterward to verify whether the setting was actually changed.